By:

 Provide glazing where it is effective for views and/or daylight.
 Avoiding heat gains can be addressed by creative glazing design, which should vary as a function of the orientation.

 Façade orientation should influence WWR.
-A north facing façade receives the least solar exposure and should have the largest glazing area.
-ASHRAE energy modelling guidelines penalise the building (by reduction of energy savings) if WWR percentage is more than 40 per cent.
+A north-facing façade receives the least solar exposure and should have the largest glazing area.
+ASHRAE energy modelling guidelines penalise the building (by reduction of energy savings) if the WWR percentage is more than 40 per cent.
 Hence, WWR should not exceed more than 40 per cent.

-In general, the selection of glazing depends on architectural appearance and cost, instead of focusing on thermal properties of the glazing.
-This article focus on the relationship between the U-factor and solar heat gain coefficient (SHGC) in relation to solar gain.
+In general, the selection of glazing depends on architectural appearance and cost, instead of focusing on the thermal properties of the glazing.
+This article focuses on the relationship between the U-factor and solar heat gain coefficient (SHGC) in relation to solar gain.

 Thermal energy is an example of kinetic energy, as it is due to the motion of particles, with the motion being the key.
 Thermal energy results in an object or a system having a temperature that can be measured.
 Thermal energy can be transferred from one object or system to another in the form of heat.